awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 ### AWS Batch on Amazon EKS job is stuck in `RUNNABLE` status<a name="batch_eks_job_stuck_in_runnable"></a>

 An `aws-auth` `ConfigMap` is automatically created and applied to your cluster when you create a managed node group or when you create a node group using `eksctl`\.
 It's initially created to allow nodes to join your cluster\.
-However, you also use the `aws-auth``ConfigMap` to add role\-based access control \(RBAC\) access to IAM users and roles\.
+However, you also use the `aws-auth ConfigMap` to add role\-based access control \(RBAC\) access to IAM users and roles\.

+### Verify that the `aws-auth ConfigMap` is configured correctly<a name="verify-configmap-config"></a>

 To verify that the `aws-auth` `ConfigMap` is configured correctly: